 Viewing global applications

 Administrators of production environments can view global applications in the Application Library.
-They cannot install them into workspaces.
 Complete the following steps to view which applications are applied to the environment globally:

 - Navigate to the Application Library tab.